Distinguishing Dirac and Majorana Neutrinos: Resonant Spin-Flavor Precession of GeV-Scale Astrophysical Transients: Conclusion

+We have established that the required event rates to resolve these asymmetries are well within the observational reach of next-generation observatories.
+By utilizing multi-messenger triggers (e.g., HAWC gamma-ray alerts \cite{Abeysekara:2013tza, Abeysekara:2018qxs, Linden:2020bkz} or SNEWS \cite{Antonioli:2004zb, Scholberg:2012}) to temporally gate the analysis and suppress steady-state atmospheric backgrounds, detectors such as Hyper-Kamiokande and IceCube-Gen2 require only a modest number of events to achieve statistical significance.

-Ultimately, this multi-messenger approach transforms the next galactic supernova into a precision laboratory.
-The observation of these signatures would not only settle the Dirac-Majorana debate but would also probe neutrino magnetic moments down to $\mu_\nu \sim 10^{-14} \mu_B$, improving upon current solar and terrestrial limits by more than two orders of magnitude.
+Our approach transforms high-energy astrophysical transients into precision laboratories.
+The observation of these predicted scattering asymmetries would help to settle the Dirac-Majorana debate.
+Conversely, a null observation under this temporally-gated model would improve current upper bounds on the neutrino magnetic moment by more than two orders of magnitude, probing down to $\mu_\nu \sim 10^{-14} \mu_B$.